 When it comes to so-called recreational drugs, cannabis is arguably top of the list.
-And here the terminology can get a little confusing because cannabis refers to the whole plant, whilst marijuana and weed refer to products made from the plant, and hash is a dried, compressed resinous type product of the cannabis plant.
+And here the terminology can get a little confusing because cannabis refers to the whole plant, while marijuana and weed refer to products made from the plant, and hash is a dried, compressed resinous type product of the cannabis plant.

 So much for the individual's decision to experience the ups or downs of drug usage.
 But what if a stash at home accidentally gets eaten by the dog, could this do them harm?

-Can Dogs Get High from Eating Weed?
+Can Dogs Get High by Eating Weed?

 Is My Dog High?

 An unusually slow or an abnormally high heart rate

 Causes of the high are most likely down to the dog's inquisitive nature and scavenging something inappropriate.
 Also, don't forget that a dog sharing the same airspace is also going to breathe in any weed that's being burnt.